 04.04.2025

-Details of the closure were made public on the studio's LinkedIn page.
-The announcement stated, "After many incredible years, we want to share the news that Ubisoft Leamington has officially closed its doors."
+Ubisoft Leamington has officially closed, following a wave of layoffs announced in January that included this UK studio.
+The development was disclosed on the company's LinkedIn page, stating, "After many incredible years, we want to share the news that Ubisoft Leamington has officially closed its doors."

-The message continued by expressing appreciation for the "talented team," highlighting the positive impact their creativity and commitment have had on the games developed, the memories created, and the community established in Leamington.
+The message continued by expressing gratitude for the team's contributions, recognizing their creativity and passion that have significantly impacted the games they created and the community in Leamington.

-It was mentioned that some staff members would still participate in local industry events in Leamington Spa.
-Earlier this year, Ubisoft informed GamesIndustry.biz that a limited number of employees would transition to remote work contracts.
+Although the studio has shut down, it was noted that a few team members will still take part in local industry gatherings in Leamington Spa.
+Earlier this year, Ubisoft conveyed to GamesIndustry.biz that a "small number" of employees would transition to remote positions.

 gamesindustry.biz